DurhamDJ/DurhamDJ.github.io/README.md

 * `{}` denotes an object (a set of key-value pairs, for example `'bio': 'DJ BIO'`)
 * `[]` denotes an array (a list of values)

+DJ images are cropped to a 4:3 aspect ratio when they're displayed to make the site more consistent.
+That means only the middle of the image will be visible in images taller or wider than 4:3, so make sure any important content (eg the DJ's face) is in the middle.

 Bear in mind that both of these require commas after every element inside them except the last item.
 If you forget to add commas, the code will break.

 ### Long bios